 - 1/4-1/2 teaspoon almond extract

 In a medium bowl, whip butter for a 3-5 minutes until light and fluffy.
 Then whip in the heavy cream and extracts.
 Start adding in powdered sugar cup by cup until you reach desired taste and consistency.
 Mix at high speed for 5 or so minutes.

-*NOTE: I use salted butter and then just omit adding the additional 1/4 tsp of salt.
+*NOTE: I use salted butter and so I omit adding the additional 1/4 tsp of salt.